Manage Cravings Like a Pro

-If you've ever held out on a yearning for your favourite crisps by first going for veggie crisps and then mini pretzels, then finally going for the original crisps anyway, you know that you could have saved yourself some stress and calories had you just grabbed the crisps to begin with.
+If you’ve ever held out on a yearning for chips by first going for veggie sticks and then pretzels, then finally giving in to the chips, you know that you could have saved yourself some stress and calories had you just grabbed the chips to begin with.
 This often happens, says Haysbert, because you were eating around the reward your brain was chasing.
 And the deprivation may detract from progress.
-Skip the spiral by just going for the food you can't stop thinking about, but not without owning the following step.
+Skip the spiral by just going for the food you can’t stop thinking about, but not without owning the following step.

 4. Be real with yourself.